qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 The Single Symbol Renderer is used to render all features of the layer using a single user-defined symbol.
 The properties, that can be adjusted in the :guilabel:`Style` menu, depend partially on the type of the layer, but all types share the following structure.
-In the top left part of the tab, there is a preview of the current symbol to be rendered.
-On the right part of the tab, there is a list of symbols already defined for the current style, prepared to be used via selecting them from the list.
+In the top left part of the menu, there is a preview of the current symbol to be rendered.
+On the right part of the menu, there is a list of symbols already defined for the current style, prepared to be used via selecting them from the list.
 The current symbol can be modified using the menu on the right side.